The Hanko 1941-1944 Team

 I am very interested in local war history, especially the battle in the northern archipelago.
 This started in the 70´s when i found my first cartridge shells and wondered why they where there.
 Later on everything has moved towards a more scientific approach and linked to specific battles and dates.
 To find a lost fallen Finnish soldier wound be of highest priority.

-Assistant researcher BA, Elisa Melasniemi (University of Turku)
+Archaeologist, Senior researcher MA, Elisa Melasniemi (University of Turku)

 I have been team member of the Hanko 1941 -project since 2019 and in these years I have participated in many facinating excavations, finding war dead and inventories of war sites in archipelago.